The Orkney Core Paths Plan presents Orkney Islands Council’s Core Paths Network.

 The Environmental Assessment Scotland Act 2005 requires that a Strategic Environmental Assessment, or SEA, is carried out to assess the effects that the Core Paths Plan could have on the environment.

 An Environmental Report was produced to accompany the draft Core Paths Plan.
 The SEA process played a key part in developing the Plan and ensured that environmental considerations were fully taken into account.
-Following consultation on the Environmental Report, this has now been updated and the final version is available from the links to the left of this page.
+Following consultation on the Environmental Report, this has now been updated and the final version is available from the 'Related Downloads' section of this page.